spellerberg/quire-rife/content/chapter7.md

 [^74]: Pecos County Election Returns, 1872, State of Texas election returns (county-by-county), Elections Division, Texas Secretary of State.
 ARIS-TSLAC.
 [^75]: Frank S. Gray, *Pioneering in Southwest Texas: True Stories of Early Day Experiences in Edwards and Adjoining Counties*, (Austin: The Steck Company, 1949), 56-8
 [^76]: Nunn, *Texas Under The Carpetbaggers*, 110
-[^77]:tbaggers*, 113
-[^7875, State of Texas election returns (county-by-county), ARIS-TSLAC
+[^77]: Nunn *Texas Under The Carpetbaggers*, 113 [^7875, State of Texas election returns (county-by-county), ARIS-TSLAC
 [^79]: Williams, *Texas’ Last Frontier*, 200
-[^80]: Francis R. Pryor, “Tom Rife, An 1890’s Custodian of the Alamo”, STIRPES 35, No. 3, (September 1995), 46; Mexican War pension records, copies in Thomas Rife File, Daughters of the Republic of Texas Library at the Alamo, San Antonio, Texas
+[^80]: Francis R. Pryor, “Tom Rife, An 1890’s Custodian of the Alamo”, *STIRPES 35, No. 3,* (September 1995), 46; Mexican War pension records, copies in Thomas Rife File, Daughters of the Republic of Texas Library at the Alamo, San Antonio, Texas
 [^81]: Eligibility for Public Office, Texas Constitution, Election Code, Title 9, Chapter 141, Subchapter A; Nunn, *Texas Under The Carpetbaggers*, 17
 [^82]: Nunn, *Texas Under The Carpetbaggers*, 26
 [^83]: Montejano, *Anglos and Mexicans in the Making of Texas*, 94